-15. GUARANTEES
+14. GUARANTEES

 NSCC provides CCP services, including clearing, settlement and risk management services.
 Acting as a CCP, NSCC guarantees the settlement of trades in the event one or more of its Participants defaults.
 A Participant default is defined in NSCC's rules.
-In its guaranter role, NSCC has equal claims to and from Participants on opposite sides of netted transactions.
-To cover its guarantee risk, NSCC uses risk-based margining to collect cash and securities collateral through its Clearing Fund.
-In addition, a Participant may be subject to an additional collection of margin on an intraday basis through the Clearing Fund.
+In its guarantor role, NSCC has equal claims to and from Participants on opposite sides of netted transactions.
+To cover its default risk, NSCC uses risk-based margining to determine Participants' required cash and eligible securities deposits to its Clearing Fund which are collected at the start of each business day and may also be collected on an intraday basis.